pulumi/docs/content/docs/reference/pkg/azure-nextgen/media/streamingendpoint.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const streamingEndpoint = new azure_nextgen.media.latest.StreamingEndpoint("streamingEndpoint", {
+const streamingEndpoint = new azure_nextgen.media.StreamingEndpoint("streamingEndpoint", {
     accessControl: {
         akamai: {
             akamaiSignatureHeaderAuthenticationKeyList: [